I may receive commissions from purchases made through links in this article. Full Disclosure

 It’s just too easy to make your own and homemade toothpaste costs next to nothing!

 What ingredients are in my Kid Friendly Creamsicle Toothpaste?

 Xylitol – You might recognize this ingredient from many toothpastes and chewing gums.
 Xylitol is a sweetener so it helps make the toothpaste yummy but it’s a sweetener with perks because it also prevents cavities and can even help remineralize teeth!

-Orange Flavoring – While there really aren’t any reasons to include the flavoring for oral health, it does make this toothpaste taste similar to many kid toothpastes on the market.
+Orange Flavoring – While there really aren’t any reasons to include the orange flavoring for oral health, it does make this toothpaste taste similar to many kid toothpastes on the market.
 A kid friendly flavor is always a helpful thing when getting kids to brush their teeth!